tkokhing/playtime_HyperledgerFabric/README.md

 ## Before We Begin

-This is a continuation from [OneHeart project](https://github.com/tkokhing/OneHeart/blob/main/README.md) which I successfully built a blockchain prototype using Hyperledger Fabric.
-While the project has ended, here 4 milestones that i charted out to go deeper into building a blockchain.
+This is a continuation from [OneHeart project](https://github.com/tkokhing/OneHeart/blob/main/README.md) which I had successfully built a blockchain prototype using Hyperledger Fabric.
+While the project has ended, I charted out 4 milestones to go deeper into building a blockchain using Hyperledger Fabric.

 ### 1. Configure IBM Blockchain Platform (IBP) on Different Machine